mcosovic/JuliaGrid.jl/docs/src/examples/dcPowerFlow.md

 nothing # hide
 ```

-Next, we define the transmission line parameters by specifying `reactance` values.
-For phase-shifting transformers, we include the shift angle using the `shiftAngle` keyword:
+Next, we define branch `reactance` values.
+For phase-shifting transformers, we use the `shiftAngle` keyword:
 ```@example 4bus
 @branch(reactance = 0.22)
 addBranch!(system; label = "Branch 1", from = "Bus 1", to = "Bus 3")